deusovi/deusovi.github.io/index.md

 # Contact me

-If you want to give feedback, ask for hints, or just talk about puzzles, here's whereyou can contact me:
+If you want to give feedback, ask for hints, or just talk about puzzles, here's where you can contact me:

  - email: deusovi@mail.com
  - Twitter: @deusovi